 To do this, log into your Bluehost account and click on “Domains”.
 Then click on “assign.”
 Then follow the steps, it's very easy!

 Be sure to read all the information carefully.

 It can take 24-48 hours for the changes to take effect.
 Be patient.
 Once your domain shows up on Bluehost’s servers, you can scroll back up to Step 2 to complete the rest of the steps to get your WordPress blog started.

 This should effectively get you through the process to start a WordPress blog and get it up and running from zero to first blog post!

-If you have any general questions about how to start a blog, what you should blog about, writing, etc., please don’t hesitate to contact me.
+If you have any general questions or need expert tips about how to start a blog, what you should blog about, writing, etc., please don’t hesitate to contact me.

 Resources for the New Blogger

 By the way, once you start a WordPress blog and set it up on Bluehost, you might want to check out some of the articles below to get you started on the right track with how to make money blogging, why you should start a blog, and how to grow your blog traffic:

 A Huge List of My Favorite Free (and Paid) Blogging Resources

 Why Every Blogger Needs an Email List